-Many women with bacterial vaginosis do not have symptoms.
-The most common symptom of bacterial vaginosis is an increase in vaginal discharge.
+Many women with bacterial vaginosis don't have symptoms.
+The most common symptom is an increase in vaginal discharge.
 The discharge often has a fishy smell.

-Women who have bacterial vaginosis during pregnancy have a higher chance of miscarriage, early (preterm) delivery, and an infection after delivery, so it is important for pregnant women who have symptoms to be tested for bacterial vaginosis.
+Women who have this problem during pregnancy have a higher chance of miscarriage, early delivery, and an infection after delivery.
+So it's important for pregnant women with symptoms to be tested.

 - Whiff test.
-Several drops of a potassium hydroxide (KOH) solution are added to a sample of vaginal discharge to see whether a strong fishy odor is produced.
-A fishy odor on the whiff test usually means bacterial vaginosis is present.
+A sample of discharge is checked to see if a strong fishy odor is created when a special solution is added.
+A fishy odor usually means you have bacterial vaginosis.

 - Vaginal pH.
-The normal vaginal pH is 3.8 to 4.5.
-Bacterial vaginosis often causes the vaginal pH to be greater than 4.5.
+The pH of a sample of vaginal discharge is measured.
+Bacterial vaginosis often causes a pH that is higher than normal.

 Why It Is Done

-Tests for bacterial vaginosis are done to help find the cause of an abnormal vaginal discharge or other symptoms of a vaginal infection, such as vaginal irritation or pain.
+Tests for bacterial vaginosis are done to help find the cause of symptoms such as abnormal vaginal discharge, irritation, or pain.

 How To Prepare

-Do not douche, have sex, or use vaginal medicines for 24 hours before having a bacterial vaginosis test.
+Do not douche, have sex, or use vaginal medicines for 24 hours before this test.

 How It Is Done

 You will take off your clothes below the waist.
-You will have a gown to drape around your waist.
-You will then lie on your back on an examination table with your feet raised and supported by stirrups.
+You'll have a gown to drape around your waist.
+You will then lie on your back on an examination table.
+Your feet will be raised and supported by stirrups.
 This is similar to having a pelvic examination or Pap test.